c0c0n3/archlinux/src/installation-guide/installation.md

    for more details.
 2. [Hibernation][hiber].
 If wanted, then the `resume_offset` kernel parameter has to be set as we're using a swap file.
+3. EFI boot.
+Can’t use `efibootmgr` as VirtualBox won’t persist the settings after shutdown (see [here][VBoxArchGuest]) so we resort to using `startup.nsh’.

 Known Issues